alberdev/GridTimerView/README.md

 // Needed for drawing item in the timeline row func gridTimerView(gridTimerView: GridTimerView, endTimeForItemIndex itemIndex: Int, inRowIndex rowIndex: Int) -> Date

+// Returns color by item in row.
+// If returns nil, `selectedItemColor` in configuration will be the selected color func gridTimerView(gridTimerView: GridTimerView, colorForItemIndex itemIndex: Int, inRowIndex rowIndex: Int) -> UIColor?
 ```

 ### Delegates